jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Petrified condition, what is the *Resist Damage* effect?
+What is the Petrified *Resist Damage* effect?
 Back: The creature has Resistance to all damage.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1771426012424-->